seanreed1111/sql-recipes/recipes.md

 providing an organization-wide rollup.
 You can see the rolled up rows in bold in the output.
 Performing this rollup would be the equivalent of running three separate statements, such as the three that follow, and using UNION or application-level code to stitch the results together.

-select department_id, job_id, avg(salary), sum(salary) from hr.employees
+SELECT department_id, job_id, avg(salary), sum(salary) FROM employee
 group by department_id, job_id;
-select department_id, avg(salary), sum(salary) from hr.employees
+SELECT department_id, avg(salary), sum(salary) FROM employee
 group by department_id;
-select avg(salary), sum(salary) from hr.employees;
+SELECT avg(salary), sum(salary) FROM employee;

-Careful observers will note that because ROLLUP works from right to left with the columns given, we don’t see values where departments are rolled up by job.
+Careful observers will note that because ROLLUP works FROM right to left with the columns given, we don’t see values WHERE departments are rolled up by job.
 We could achieve this using this version of the recipe.

-select department_id, job_id, avg(salary), sum(salary) from hr.employees
+SELECT department_id, job_id, avg(salary), sum(salary) FROM employee
 group by rollup (job_id, department_id);
 In doing so, we get the DEPARTMENT_ID intermediate rollup we want, but lose the JOB_ID intermediate rollup, seeing only JOB_ID rolled up at the final level.
 To roll up in all dimensions, change the recipe to use the CUBE function.

-Select department_id, job_id, min(salary), avg(salary), max(salary) From hr.employees
+SELECT department_id, job_id, min(salary), avg(salary), max(salary) FROM employee
 Group by cube (department_id, job_id);
 The results show our rollups at each level, shown in bold in the partial results that follow.